Satellaa/ocgcore/README.md

 2. Open the `config/configs.json` file and set `has_core` to `false`.

 That's it!
 Simply restart EDOPro and enjoy your new setup.

-## Note
-Currently, to use constants from `script/extra_constant.lua`, you must add `Duel.LoadScript("extra_constant.lua")` to the cards that use those constants.
-This issue will be fixed in the upcoming version of EDOPro, which will allow you to utilize `init.lua` in the repository.